Renew my driver's licence (seniors 85+)

 Bookings are free of charge for senior licence renewals (Drivers aged 85 years and older).

-Find out more information on how the assessment works and what you will be assessed on in our guide: How to pass your driving assessment – A senior's guide to the Practical Driving Assessment.
+Find out more information on how the assessment works and what you will be assessed on in our guide: Driving Techniques for Safer Drivers: A Seniorís Guide to the Practical Driving Assessment (Booklet).

 Step 4: Undertake a Practical Driving Assessment (if required)